sonatype-nexus-community/codetocloud-workshop/README.md

 Once the application is running, go to the "Ports" tab and forward port 8080, and set the visibility to "Public".

-You can then open the Local Address in a browser as `<localAddress>/WebGoat`
+You can then open the Local Address in a browser as `<localAddress>/WebGoat`.
+You will need to create an account to be able to login.

 ### Local setup